Coolangatta

 Coolangatta has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 32 projects likely to impact the area.
-Key projects include Reflections Tower Two, Kirra Point Holiday Apartments, Pipis Bilinga, and Coolangatta Beachfront Redevelopment.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 31 projects likely to impact the region.
+Notable initiatives include Reflections Tower Two, Kirra Point Holiday Apartments, Pipis Bilinga, and Coolangatta Beachfront Redevelopment.
+The following list details projects of particular relevance.

 Professional plan users can use the search below to filter and access additional projects.